ILF Scotland

 3. ILF Scotland Staff

 For all ILF Scotland staff, protecting children and adults means recognising when to be concerned about their safety and understanding when and how to share these concerns.
-ILF Scotland provide all relevant staff and Board Members with Child and Adult Protection Awareness training, both at time of induction, followed by regularly updated training every three to five years or individually as required.
+ILF Scotland provide all relevant staff with Child and Adult Protection Awareness training, both at time of induction, followed by regularly updated training every three to five years or individually as required.

 All staff should be familiar with this Protection Policy and the Procedure Guidance.
 All staff have the required Disclosure checks and Registered Body memberships.